winxos/simplest_virtual_machine_in_c/README.md

 # HLVM
-An abstruct interpreter implement, using in embedded platform such as cortex-m
+An abstruct interpreter implement, use in the embedded platform such as arduino, cortex-m